Becoming a real estate agent in Texas can put you on a career path where you control your time and income, but you have to earn a real estate license.

 If you’re tempted to skip the exam prep, keep in mind that you will only have three attempts to pass the exam.
 People who fail to pass the exam after three tries must do additional real estate training.
 For each failed portion of the exam (national, state, or both), you will need to take an additional 30 hours of education.

 Once you receive your eligibility letter, it's time to schedule your required fingerprinting on TREC's website.
 You don't have to have a completely clean record, and even if you have criminal convictions, you still qualify if you pass the state's moral character determination process.

-Unlike your real estate courses, you do have to show up in person for the exam.
-There are testing locations across the state from Dallas to San Antonio, so finding one nearby shouldn’t be hard.
-Pearson VUE will provide additional details as far as what to expect during the exam, general requirements and what you’ll need to bring with you on test day.
+There are testing locations across the state in most municipalities, so finding one nearby shouldn’t be difficult.
+Pearson VUE will provide additional details as far as what to expect during the exam, general requirements, and what you’ll need to bring with you on test day.

-The exam for a real estate license in Texas is broken into two parts: a national section and state-specific section.
-You’ll have two and a half hours to complete both sections.
-Once you’re done you’ll get your score immediately.
-However, the scores must be sent to the state real estate commission before a license is issued.
+As mentioned earlier, the Texas real estate exam is broken into two parts: a national section and a state-specific section.
+You’ll have a total of four hours to complete both sections.
+Once you’re done, you’ll get your score immediately.
+(How’s that for instant gratification?)
+Celebrate your success, but understand that the scores must be sent to the state real estate commission before a license is issued.

-Another step you can take while you wait on the application, is finding a broker.
-Technically, the Texas Real Estate Commission licenses a real estate agent to act on the behalf of a licensed broker.
-That means you can’t become an active real estate agent unless you have a licensed TX broker as a sponsor.
+While you can earn your license by passing the Texas real estate exam, to activate it, you’ll need a licensed broker to sponsor you.
+Technically, TREC licenses real estate agents to act on behalf of licensed brokers.
+This means you can’t become an active real estate agent unless you have a licensed Texas broker as a sponsor.

-After you pass the real estate exam, the Texas Real Estate Commission will review your test score and salesperson sponsorship form.
-They’ll then email the active real estate license to you and your broker.
+If you get this taken care of before passing the exam, the TREC will be able to review your test score and salesperson sponsorship form at the same time.
+That will allow them to email the active real estate license to you and your broker without further delay.